leaf544/Arabic-Quran-No-Diacritics/README.md

-The entire Qur'an in Arabic with no diacritical marks
+The entire Qur'an in Arabic with sane verse formatting and no diacritical marks